 It was a message from an impressed guest that led us to Kilbawn House, and it was a journey well worth taking.

-Set in lush countryside 15 minutes’ drive south of Kilkenny city, Elizabeth and Jim Byrne’s immaculate B&B is surrounded by beautifully maintained grounds and it’s easy to spot, on a rise just outside the village of Dungarvan (not to be confused with the Co Waterford town of the same name).
+Set in lush countryside 15 minutes’ drive south of Kilkenny city, Elizabeth and Jim Byrne’s immaculate B&B is surrounded by beautifully maintained grounds and it’s easy to spot, on a rise just outside the village of Dungarvan (not to be confused with the Co.
+Waterford town of the same name).

 Elizabeth is a great baker and arriving guests are sure to find there’s a treat of the day with their welcome cuppa, which is served in the cosy guest lounge.
 With a stove, comfy chairs and satellite television, this is a home-from-home where guests can settle in for the evening if they don’t feel like going out – sometimes just what you need when travelling.

-In the morning, a choice of continental or full breakfast is served in a spacious dining room, where there’s a fridge and facilities for making tea and coffee available to guests at all times.
+In the morning, a choice of continental or full breakfast is served in a spacious dining room, where a fridge and facilities for making tea and coffee are available to guests at all times.